Kalikow-type decomposition for multicolor infinite range particle systems: Examples

 We now give the explicit decomposition in one specific case.

-\paragraph{Example 2.} The following example is a Gibbsian time evolution with infinite range interaction.
-The decomposition we present here is inspired by the one presented in Galves, L\"ocherbach and Orlandi (2010) in the case of two colors systems.
-In Galves et al. (2010), for coupling reasons, it was convenient to give a slightly different decomposition.
+\begin{ex} The following example is a Gibbsian time evolution with infinite range interaction.
+The decomposition we present here is inspired by the one presented in Galves, L\"ocherbach and Orlandi (\citeyear{GalLocOrl10}) in the case of two color systems.
+In Galves, L\"ocherbach and Orlandi (\citeyear{GalLocOrl10}), for coupling reasons, it was convenient to give a slightly different decomposition.
 The goal there was to be able to couple together the infinite range Gibbsian system with the finite range Gibbsian system obtained by truncating the potential interaction.
-We suppose that the spin distribution $\varrho $ is symmetric.
+We suppose that the spin distribution $\varrho$ is symmetric. \end{ex}

-Define for any $i \in \Z^d$ and any $ k \geq - 1 , $
+Define for any $i \in\Z^d$ and any $ k \geq- 1 , $

 Note that $ \Sigma_i = S_i^{ > - 1} .$

 Then the decomposition (\ref{cmmc2}) holds with

 Moreover,